grasuth/awstools/README.md

 awstools
 ========

-Python tools for AWS management
+Python tools for EC2 and AWS management